lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ## Diagram axes

-Although usually on the side, the axes carry part of the most important information that a diagram bears − from ticks over axis labels to scales.
+Although usually on the side, the axes carry part of the most important information that a diagram bears − from ticks over axis labels to the scaling of the data.
 The [**axis tutorial**](tutorials/axis) and [**ticks tutorial**](tutorials/ticks) guide you through a series of steps to set up and adapt the diagram axes to your needs.